 Automotive supply chains are complex.
 Nearly 78 million vehicles were manufactured in 2020.
 Each vehicle may have upwards of 30,000 individual parts.
 Automotive original equipment manufacturers (OEMs) need to manage billions of parts annually.
-If any of these parts fail, vehicle performance is impaired; brand perception is damaged, and safety issues may arise.
+If any of these parts fail, vehicle performance is impaired, brand perception is damaged, and safety issues may arise.
 OEMs need to maintain quality control over each part.
 This is a daunting task.

 OEMs use Tier 1 suppliers to help manage this complexity.
-After qualifying a Tier 1 supplier, OEMs frequently rely on Tier 1 suppliers to provide parts that meet functional engineering requirements at the required production volumes and within needed time frames.
-These Tier 1 suppliers may choose to manufacture these parts themselves, qualify Tier 2 suppliers to provide additional capacity or create some type of hybrid model (with a combination of producing some parts internally and some parts externally).
+After qualifying a Tier 1 supplier, OEMs frequently rely on Tier 1 suppliers to provide parts that meet functional engineering requirements at the required production volumes and within the time frames.
+These Tier 1 suppliers may choose to manufacture these parts themselves, qualify Tier 2 suppliers to provide additional capacity, or create some type of hybrid model (with a combination of producing some parts internally and some parts externally).
 Mechanical fasteners are one type of part that may be manufactured by a Tier 2 supplier.

 The Use of Anti-Corrosion Coatings on Mechanical Fasteners in the Automotive Industry